 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Red Eléctrica de España (Grupo Red Eléctrica) reported total carbon emissions of approximately 1,536,000,000 kg CO2e.
-This includes 25,992,000 kg CO2e from Scope 1 emissions, primarily from mobile and stationary combustion, and 513,116,000 kg CO2e from Scope 2 emissions, mainly from purchased electricity.
-The company also disclosed significant Scope 3 emissions, totalling about 763,304,500 kg CO2e, which encompass various categories such as investments and purchased goods and services.
-Red Eléctrica has set ambitious climate commitments, aiming for a 55% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2019 as the baseline year.
+In 2024, Red Eléctrica de España (Grupo Red Eléctrica) reported total carbon emissions of approximately 1,546,000,000 kg CO2e.
+This includes Scope 1 emissions of about 25,992,000 kg CO2e, Scope 2 emissions of approximately 513,116,000 kg CO2e, and significant Scope 3 emissions totalling around 763,304,500 kg CO2e.
+The previous year, 2023, saw total emissions of about 1,586,000,000 kg CO2e, with Scope 1 at 29,570,000 kg CO2e, Scope 2 at 591,970,000 kg CO2e, and Scope 3 at 719,510,000 kg CO2e.
+Red Eléctrica has set ambitious climate commitments, aiming for a 55% reduction in absolute Scope 1 and 2 emissions by 2030, compared to a 2019 baseline.
 Additionally, the company targets a 28% reduction in Scope 3 emissions within the same timeframe.
-Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2050.
+Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2050, also from a 2019 baseline.
 These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to achieving net-zero greenhouse gas emissions across its value chain by 2050.
-The emissions data and reduction targets are sourced from Redeia Corporación, S.A., the parent company, ensuring a comprehensive approach to sustainability and climate action.
+The emissions data and reduction targets are sourced from Redeia Corporación, S.A., the parent company, ensuring a consistent approach to sustainability across its operations.

 Access structured emissions data, company-specific emission factors, and source documents